Raane9401/LLM-Powered-Booking-Analytics-QA-System/README.md

 4. **Start Qdrant database**

-If  don't have Qdrant running already,  start it with Docker:
+I have used Qdrant Local which i got the image and ran container in local

 ```bash
 docker run -p 6333:6333 qdrant/qdrant
 ```

-5. **Prepare the dataset**
+5. **Place the dataset**

 Place  hotel_bookings.csv file in the project root directory.